 The Life of Chuck consists of three acts, told in reverse.
 In Act III: Thanks, Chuck!, Marty Anderson is walking around as the world is on the brink of destruction.
 The internet has stopped working, the electricity cuts out, natural disasters are ravaging the world and the earth's rotation is slowing.
 Oddly, there are ads dedicated to someone named Chuck Krantz, thanking him for "39 great years" everywhere.
 The story then introduces Chuck, who is dying in a hospital bed.
 His brother-in-law tells Chuck's son a theory that people contain whole worlds inside them that fall to ruin when they die.
 As Chuck breathes his last breath, Marty's world goes black.

-In Act II: Buskers, Chuck is walking down a street in Boston.
-He has nine months to live, but doesn’t know it yet.
-He comes across a street musician busking with his drumkit.
+In Act II: Buskers, Chuck walks down a street in Boston.
+He has nine months to live, but doesn't know it yet.
+There's a street musician busking with his drumkit.
 Chuck starts to dance and a crowd forms.
 A woman joins in and together they dance a joyous, impromptu dance.
 A huge crowd gathers, cheering and offering tips.
-Later on, as the disease ravages Chuck, he’ll remember this day and think that things like that are why God made the world.
+Later on, as the disease ravages Chuck, he'll remember this day and think that things like that are why God made the world.

 In Act I: I Contain Multitudes, Chuck is sent to live with his grandparents, Sarah and Albie, after his parents are killed in a car accident when he is 7.
 Sarah teaches Chuck to love dancing.
 One day, Albie drunkenly tells Chuck that the cupola in their house is locked because he sees ghosts of people there before they die.
 Albie hints that he has seen Sarah and something involving bread.
 Soon, Sarah dies of a stroke while she is buying bread.